mhmdfnus/cs266_whisper_audit/README.md

 – N = total number of words in the reference (actual) sentence

-Our independent variable is the label for age.
+Age group is our independent variable.
 The dataset is already labelled for age, so we simply counted the WER for each age group.
 For standardization, we only counted the error rate in 100 random instances for each age group.
 Curiously, the data set did not have any entries for voice recorded by people in their forties so that age group has been removed in the analysis.

 #### Confounding variables:
 Sentence length, context of audio clip, sex, accent are not controlled for.

-Due to the range of accents in CommonVoice, keeping accent random controls for any confounding the variation in accent may have on the accuracy of results.
+Due to the range of accents in CommonVoice, keeping accent random controls for any confounding effect the variation in accent may have on the accuracy of results.

 This specific section of the CommonVoice dataset is imbalanced for sex, with more male voices than female voices and this may have a confounding effect on our study.
 In the future, we plan to test separately for both and compare the rate of errors to see if there is a difference between transcription accuracy.
 OpenAI states that whisper has been trained on data from the internet, and if there is an imbalance in male and female voices in the data set, this can create a model that is better suited to transcribe one or the other.